 The beaches along Seawall Boulevard play host to any number of family-friendly activities.
 Depending on the season, visitors can involve themselves in Galveston fishing, volleyball games, impromptu games of soccer and Frisbee, or—of course—simply lounging in the sand.
 The waves of Galveston Island are mild and welcoming, making the beaches along Seawall Boulevard the ideal family spot.

-Essentially, the Seawall is the island’s backbone and its connection to the ocean, which makes it an indispensable part of your visit to the island.
+Essentially, the Seawall is the island’s backbone and its connection to the gulf, which makes it an indispensable part of your visit to the island.